Adaptive optics: Other uses

 and quantum free-space optical communication systems, and to control the spatial output of optical fibers.

 Medical applications include imaging of the retina, where it has been combined with optical coherence tomography.
 Also the development of Adaptive Optics Scanning Laser Ophthalmoscope (AOSLO) has enabled correcting for the aberrations of the wavefront that is reflected from the human retina and to take diffraction limited images of the human rods and cones.
-Development of an Adaptive Scanning Optical Microscope (ASOM) was announced by Thorlabs in April 2007.
 Adaptive and active optics are also being developed for use in glasses to achieve better than 20/20 vision, initially for military applications.

 After propagation of a wavefront, parts of it may overlap leading to interference and preventing adaptive optics from correcting it.
 Propagation of a curved wavefront always leads to amplitude variation.
 This needs to be considered if a good beam profile is to be achieved in laser applications.
 In material processing using lasers, adjustments can be made on the fly to allow for variation of focus-depth during piercing for changes in focal length across the working surface.
 Beam width can also be adjusted to switch between piercing and cutting mode.
 This eliminates the need for optic of the laser head to be switched, cutting down on overall processing time for more dynamic modifications.

 Adaptive optics, especially wavefront-coding spatial light modulators, are frequently used in optical trapping applications to multiplex and dynamically reconfigure laser foci that are used to micro-manipulate biological specimens.